 Our students are independent individuals who come from all walks of life.

-At Regent College we celebrate a diverse community and promote an understanding and respect for each other whatever our status, gender, race, disabilities, learning difficulties, religion, class or sexual orientation.
+At Regent College London we celebrate a diverse community and promote an understanding and respect for each other whatever our status, gender, race, disabilities, learning difficulties, religion, class or sexual orientation.

 Many of our students commute considerable distances to get here because a good level of Higher Education is about more than specialist teachers and first class facilities.
 It is also about being part of a larger community, or ‘family’ as we like to refer to it, where our students take pride in being an important member of this circle.
 Our students welcome the enriched environment that surrounds them, by interacting with their tutors and fellow peers, as well as making the most of the support that is always available from college staff.